 The SOH has adopted administrative rules for the implementation of SDCL 1-19A-11.1 pursuant to its authority under SDCL 1-19A-29.
 ARSD 24:52:07:02 requires use of historic preservation "methods, policies, technical notes, preservation briefs, and guidelines" published in the Historic Preservation Fund Manual Appendices (2007) and in the Secretary of the Interior's Standards for the Treatment of Historic Properties (1995).
 ARSD 24:52:07:04 also expressly states that the Secretary of Interior Standards apply to new construction on property or additions to existing structures within an historic district as well as eleven additional enumerated standards governing scale and form.
-ARSD 24:52:13:03 itemizes the information relevant to the SOH's (and therefore a city's) evaluation of a propeet, a preservation plan, or an "evaluation of all feasible and prudent alternatives" which may minimize the project's adverse effect on the historic property.
-The SOH's administrative rules have the force of law.3 Accordingly, a municipality acting under SDCL 1-19A-11.1(1) must apply these rules.
+ARSD 24:52:13:03 itemizes the information relevant to the SOH's (and therefore a city's) evaluation of a proposed project's effect on a property's historic integrity - such as a description of the project, a preservation plan, or an "evaluation of all feasible and prudent alternatives" which may minimize the project's adverse effect on the historic property.
+The SOH's administrative rules have the force of law.\(^3\) Accordingly, a municipality acting under SDCL 1-19A-11.1(1) must apply these rules.